timedrifter/TAT/PrivacyPolicy.md

 **Effective Date:** April 15, 2025

-Thank you for choosing Trampoline Activity Tracker ("the App").
-This Privacy Policy explains how we collect, use, and protect your information.
+Thank you for using Trampoline Activity Tracker ("the App").
+This Privacy Policy explains what information we collect, how we use it, and the choices you have regarding your data.

 ## Information Collection and Use

-- **Sensor Data:** The app uses CoreMotion to track your physical activity (e.g., jumps, flips, twists, and drops).
-This data is processed **locally** on your device.
+- **Sensor Data:**
+  The App uses CoreMotion to track your physical activities such as jumps, flips, twists, and drops.
+All motion data is processed locally on your device and is not transmitted to external servers.

+- **Personal Data:**
-- **No Personal Data:** No personal information or activity data is transmitted to external servers or third parties.
+  The App does not collect any personal information.
+No identifiable data is stored or shared with third parties.
-- **Local Processing:** All computation and data processing occur on your device to provide you with accurate session statistics.

 ## How We Use Your Data

-- **Activity Tracking:** To analyze and display your performance statistics.
+- **Activity Analysis:**
+  Your motion data is used solely to provide you with accurate session statistics and insights into your trampoline performance.

-- **User Experience:** To improve the app's usability and performance.
+- **User Experience:**

-We do not use your data for advertising or share it with external partners.
+  The data helps us improve app features, enhance performance, and provide a better user experience.

 ## Data Security

-We take data security seriously and use commercially reasonable measures to protect the information processed on your device.
-However, no method of electronic transmission is entirely secure.
+We take reasonable measures to protect the data processed on your device.
+However, please note that no method of electronic transmission is completely secure.

+## Background Data Processing

+The App runs background tasks to continuously track activity.
+We include the necessary background mode declarations in our app configuration.
+All processing is handled locally to minimize privacy risks.

 ## Changes to This Privacy Policy

-We may update our Privacy Policy from time to time.
-Any changes will be posted on this page with an updated effective date.
-We encourage you to review this policy periodically.
+We may update this Privacy Policy from time to time.
+Any changes will be posted on this page with a revised effective date.
+We encourage you to review the policy periodically.

 ## Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at:
+If you have any questions or concerns regarding this Privacy Policy, please contact us at:

 **Email:** renatocferraz@yahoo.com

----

-*By using our app, you agree to this Privacy Policy.*
+By using the App, you acknowledge that you have read and understood this Privacy Policy.